deenamanick/java-courses/Basic-of-java.md

     // code block for condition1

     }

     else if (condition2)

     {

     // code block for condition2

     }

     else

     {

     // code block if none of the above conditions are true

     }

 ![image](https://github.com/user-attachments/assets/90295ded-271e-464e-94a6-5c883177adb8)

 # Boolean value

 boolean is a data type, it only has two values true or false.

 This is useful to build logic, and find answers.

 For example, you can use a comparison operator, such as the greater than (>) operator, to find out if an expression is true or false

       int x = 10;

       int y = 9;

       System.out.println(x > y); // returns true, because 10 is higher than 9

       Output:

           true
 _______________________________________________________________________________________________________________________________________

 # Chapter 4

 ## Switch Statement in Java

 ##               1.Structure of switch statement

  ##              2.switch Example

  ##              3.break statement in switch

-###  1    Structure of switch statement
+###  1.Structure of switch statement

        switch(expression)
        {

        case value1 :

        // Statements

         break; // break is optional

        case value2 :

      // Statements

      break; // break is optional
      ….
      ….
      ….
      default :

      // default Statement

      }

 ###  2.Switch Example

       public class SwitchWithoutBreak

          {

       public static void main(String[] args)

         {

         int day = 3;